 Choosing the right freight brokerage partner has a significant impact on transportation costs, service quality, and organizational efficiency.
-While both FTL and LTL freight brokers can help connect shippers with carriers, they operate differently in terms of pricing and capacity sourcing.
+While both FTL and LTL freight brokers can help connect shippers with carriers, often through a freight quote online, they operate differently in terms of pricing and capacity sourcing.

 Both LTL and FTL brokers connect shippers with carriers.
 However, their models and shipment structures are very different.
 Let’s examine the key differences between FTL and LTL freight brokerage.